PatnalaMadhuShalini/glucovigil/docs/project_documentation.md

 **Scenario 9: System Administration and Analytics**
 A system administrator reviews platform usage analytics to identify opportunities for improvement.
 The system provides anonymized data on user engagement patterns, frequently viewed educational content, common risk factors, and recommendation adherence rates.
 This information guides refinements to the user interface, content strategy, and recommendation algorithms to enhance overall platform effectiveness.

-Each scenario represents a distinct user journey within the GlucoVigile platform, with the system responding appropriately based on user inputs, stored data, and programmed logic to provide a personalized, supportive experience for diabetes risk management.
+Each scenario represents a distinct user journey within the GlucoVigil platform, with the system responding appropriately based on user inputs, stored data, and programmed logic to provide a personalized, supportive experience for diabetes risk management.

-The GlucoVigile Health Analytics platform addresses several key user scenarios:
+The GlucoVigil Health Analytics platform addresses several key user scenarios:

 1. **New User Registration**: A first-time user creates an account and completes their health profile.
 2. **Health Data Input**: A user enters or updates their physiological measurements, lifestyle factors, and mental health information.